MasWag/FalCAuN/tutorial/tutorial.md

 INTERVAL : [ NATURAL , NATURAL ]
 ```

-`GLOBALLY` and `EVENTUALLY` have 3 notations and the same meanings each.
+`GLOBALLY` and `EVENTUALLY` have three alternative notations with the same semantics.
-For STL semantics, see the paper[Waga, HSCC'20].
+For STL semantics, see the paper[Waga20].

-STL formulas are given as strings.
+In FalCAuN, STL formulas are given as strings.
 ```kotlin
 import net.maswag.falcaun.TemporalLogic.STLCost;